nanofaroque/learningforever/gpu/gpu_enabled_in_faas.md

      - [ ] **Clarity**:
      Yes; it is very well written
    * Notes
+   `GPU Problems for multiple applications
+   GPUs have three limitations that make it difficult for multiple applications to share the same GPU.`
+   * First, the capacity of GPU memory is significantly lower than host memory.
+If the processing data size is larger than the available GPU memory capacity, GPU programmers are responsible for managing the active working set in GPU memory.
+   * Second, although GPU provides fast computations, it incurs extra overhead while transferring data, e.g., model parameters and inputs, from host memory to GPU memory.
+   * The data transfer overhead of the GPU arises in the PCIe interface as the maximum bandwidth of the current PCIe is much lower (in the order of 100GB/s) compared to the internal memory bandwidth of the GPU (in the order of 1TB/s).

 * Questions
    * What is the motivation for the paper?
    * What are the paper's contributions?